suryanshchauhan/today-i-learned/README.md

 # Today I Learned

-Trending Facts At Your Fingertips
+A full-stack web application to add facts or something new you have learned.

 Check out the deployed app: https://todayilearned-fs.netlify.app

 ## Features

-- Load the fact list from the Supabase
+- Load the fact list from Supabase database
 - Filter fact list using categories
 - Update fact list with Interesting, Mindblowing, Disputed vote buttons
 - Share a new fact